Precision and Non Precision Winding

 Types of Yarn Guides

-1. Type-A: Closed yarn guides (A yarn end is required for threading)
+1. Type-A: Closed guides (A yarn end is required for threading)

-2. Type-B: open yarn guides ( A yarn end is not required for threading)
+2. Type-B: open guides ( A yarn end is not required for threading)

-A closed yarn guide is a type of yarn guide used in textile manufacturing equipment that helps to guide the yarn through the manufacturing process.
-Unlike an open yarn guide with a gap or opening through which the yarn passes, a closed yarn guide completely encloses the yarn as it is fed through the guide.
-Closed yarn guides are commonly used in high-speed textile manufacturing processes, such as in producing synthetic fibers or fabrics.
+A closed guide is a type of yarn guide used in textile manufacturing equipment that helps to guide the thread through the manufacturing process.
+Unlike an open yarn guide with a gap or opening through which the yarn passes, a closed guide completely encloses the thread as it is fed through the guide.
+Closed guides are commonly used in high-speed textile manufacturing processes, such as in producing synthetic fibers or fabrics.
 They are often made from materials that are resistant to wear and tear, such as ceramics or hardened steel, to withstand the high speeds and friction generated during the manufacturing process.

-Closed yarn guides may classified into three. they are:
+Closed guides may classified into three. they are:

 • Ceramic Insert Type Yarn Guide.